cyralinc/terraform-provider-cyral/README.md

 pre-commit run --show-diff-on-failure --color=always --all-files
 ```

-Note: pre-commit can sometimes fail because your user is not the owner of the files in the `/docs` directory.
-To solve this problem, run the following before the `pre-commit` stuff above:
+> `pre-commit` can sometimes fail because your user is not the owner of the files in the `/docs` directory.
+> To solve this problem, run the following command and re-run the `pre-commit run...` tried in the previous step:

 ```bash
 find docs -exec sudo chown <your_username> {} \;